 If you have any of the symptoms, however mild, STAY HOME and seek advice from your GP by a Telehealth phone consultation first to find out how to get tested.

 You can also use this online interactive tool to help you better understand your risk of COVID-19 and precautions you need to take based on your personal circumstances.

 If you need a COVID-19 test, you must GO HOME immediately after the test and remain in self-isolation until you receive your test result.

 Victoria Harbour Medical Centre is committed to ensuring the health and safety of all patients and staff.
 We are here to help and have temporarily changed our service model to better manage your healthcare needs during the COVID-19 pandemic.
 Whether you are worried about symptoms of COVID-19 or any other type of health problem, our GPs are still on hand to help.
 We encourage you to continue consulting your regular GP for any health matter.

-If you are seeking information on COVID-19 or help with the COVIDSafe app call:
+If you are seeking information on COVID-19 call the Coronavirus Hotline:

 Both hotlines operate 24/7 and will connect you to a registered nurse if needed.

 For digital resources and daily health alerts about COVID-19 refer to: